 Mr. Archibald was Chairman of Cequence Energy Ltd. ("Cequence") from July 30, 2009 to September 28, 2020.
-Pursuant to an amended and restated initial order of the Court on June 11, 2020, Cequence was granted authority to file with the Court a plan of compromise or arrangement under the Companies' Creditors Arrangement Act (the "CCAA").
-On September 28, 2020, Cequence implemented a plan of compromise and arrangement (the "CCAA") which was sanctioned on September 17, 2020 by order of the Court.
-The CCAA Plan marked the conclusion of the CCAA proceedings.
+Pursuant to an amended and restated initial order of the Court of Queen's Bench of Alberta on June 11, 2020, Cequence was granted authority to file with the Court a plan of compromise or arrangement under the CCAA.
+On September 28, 2020, Cequence implemented a plan of compromise and arrangement which was sanctioned on September 17, 2020 by order of the Court of Queen's Bench of Alberta, and which marked the conclusion of the CCAA proceedings.